learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 The more pending messages in the queue, the more instances of your application Kubernetes will create.

-The application has a `/metrics` endpoint to expose the number of messages in the queue
+The application has a `/metrics` endpoint to expose the number of messages in the queue.

 If you try to visit that page you'll notice the following content: